libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 ## Changelog:
+0.042

+-Added GUI for Aetherius.
+Very basic for now.

+-Added Edit Conversation

+-Added Model Selection

+-Added GPT 3.5 Turbo 16k

 0.041

 -Reworked Conversation History, it will now persist past shutdown.

+-Added .TXT, .PDF, and .EPUB text extractors.
+For now it just functions similarly to the webscrape.
+Place file in the "Upload" folder in its extension's respective folder.
+Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.

+-Added Photo OCR to the Text Extractor.
+To use, place the desired photo in the /Upload/SCANS folder.
+Using this feature requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki    Once installed, copy the "Tesseract-OCR" folder from Program Files to the "Aetherius_Ai_Assistant" Folder.
+This will allow you to take Screenshots with the windows snipping tool and upload them to Aetherius for processing.

 0.04b